-Program Specifics: GO Virginia Region 9 should support county government/nonprofit initiatives that expand the E-squared program, support more connectivity through the Youth Entrepreneurs Program, and nurture other promising local initiatives.
+Program Specifics: GO Virginia Region 9 should support county government/nonprofit initiatives that expand the E-squared program and other promising local initiatives.
 Grants to these entities should be matched 1:1 by cash and in-kind contributions from local businesses and leaders.